 1 Harriet Jacobs TrailEdentonSee on map

 Harriet Jacobs, born in Edenton, escaped slavery and wrote one of the first narratives about the struggle for freedom by female slaves in the plantation South.
 Today, you can follow a self-guided tour of Edenton sites that relate to Jacobs’ life, or participate in guided tours offered periodically throughout the year.

 2 The International Civil Rights Center & Museum

 2 The International Civil Rights Center & MuseumGreensboroSee on map

 The International Civil Rights Center & Museum is located in the heart of downtown Greensboro in the former F.W.
 Woolworth retail store – the site where, in 1960, four freshmen from N.C.
-A&T State University sat down at the “whites only” lunch counter and challenged the laws of segregation.
+A&T sat down at the “whites only” lunch counter and challenged the laws of segregation.
 Their courageous actions reignited the quest for all Americans to stand up for freedom, justice and equality.
 ICRCM brings history to life with permanent installation, exhibits, photography, artifacts, video re-enactments and interactive galleries.

 3 Chicamacomico Life-Saving Station

 3 Chicamacomico Life-Saving StationRodantheSee on map

 The Pea Island Life-Saving Station, the only U.S. Life-Saving Service station with a crew of African-Americans, performed many heroics.
-Their 1896 rescue of all nine passengers on the 3-masted schooner E.S.
+Their 1896 rescue of all nine passengers on the three-masted schooner E.S.
 Newman during a hurricane earned them a posthumous Gold Lifesaving Medal in 1996.
 Their efforts are honored at the Chicamacomico Life-Saving Station, one of the most complete, historic stations of its kind in the United States.
 It's open seasonally from April through November.

 4 St. Philips Moravian Church

 4 St. Philips Moravian ChurchWinston-SalemSee on map

 Built in 1861, St. Philips Moravian Church is the oldest standing African-American church in our state.
 It stands adjacent to the newly reconstructed 1823 log church with exhibitions conveying the African-American experience in the Moravian community.
 Today, the church is part of Old Salem.

 5 African-American Heritage Walking Tour